Illegal immigration to the United States: Exploitation by employers

 Many Mexican immigrants have been trafficked by either their smugglers or the employers after they have gotten to the United States.
 According to research at San Diego State University, approximately 6% of illegal Mexican immigrants were trafficked by their smugglers while entering the United States and 28% were trafficked by their employers after entering the United States.
 Trafficking rates were particularly high in the construction and cleaning industries.
 They also determined that 55% of illegal Mexican immigrants were abused or exploited by either their smugglers or employers.

 Indian, Russian, Thai, Vietnamese and Chinese women have been reportedly brought to the United States under false pretenses.
 "As many as 50,000 people are illicitly trafficked into the United States annually, according to a 1999 CIA study.
 Once here, they're forced to work as prostitutes, sweatshop laborers, farmhands, and servants in private homes."
 US authorities call it "a modern form of slavery".
 Many Latina women have been lured under false pretenses to illegally come to the United States and are instead forced to work as prostitutes catering to the immigrant population.
 Non-citizen customers without proper documentation that have been detained in prostitution stings are generally deported.

 Death

 Many Central American migrants are abducted or killed during their journey.
 A 2015 estimate suggested that as many as 120,000 migrants had disappeared within Mexico during the previous ten years.
 Thousands are killed or maimed riding the roofs of cargo trains in Mexico.
 Death by exposure to the elements—leading to hypothermia, dehydration, heat stroke, drowning, and suffocation—has been reported in the deserts, particularly during the hot summer season.
-Also, people may die or be injured when they attempt to avoid law enforcement, for example, in high speed pursuits.
+Moreover, people may die or be injured when they attempt to avoid law enforcement, for example in high speed pursuits.